deors/deors-demos-microservices/readme.md

 To ensure that the configuration service is used, properties should be moved to bootstrap phase:

-    ren src\main\resources\application.properties bootstrap.properties
+    mv src/main/resources/application.properties src/main/resources/bootstrap.properties

-Edit `src\main\resources\bootstrap.properties`:
+Edit `src/main/resources/bootstrap.properties`:

     spring.application.name = bookrecedgeservice
     spring.cloud.config.uri = http://${CONFIG_HOST:localhost}:${CONFIG_PORT:8888}

-To configure the service to be discoverable (Eureka) and to use the circuit breaker (Hystrix), edit `src\main\java\deors\demos\microservices\bookrecedgeservice\BookrecedgeserviceApplication.java` and add the following class annotations:
+To configure the service to be discoverable (Eureka) and to use the circuit breaker (Hystrix), edit `src/main/java/deors/demos/microservices/bookrecedgeservice/BookrecedgeserviceApplication.java` and add the following class annotations:

 ```java
 @org.springframework.cloud.client.discovery.EnableDiscoveryClient